auchung/seasonal-recipes/README.md

 In order to prepare our data:
 - We merged the recipes and interactions datasets.
-    - In particular, we performed a left merge `recipes` and `interactions` datasets on `id` and `recipe_id`, ensuring that all recipes were retained even if they had no ratings.
+    - In particular, we performed a left merge on the`recipes` and `interactions` datasets on `id` and `recipe_id`, ensuring that all recipes were retained even if they had no ratings.
 - We replaced all ratings of 0 with NaN.
-    - Since ratings typically range from 1 to 5, we assume that ratings of 0 indicate that a missing rating rather than an extremely low rating.
+    - Since ratings typically range from 1 to 5, we assume that ratings of 0 indicate a missing rating rather than an extremely low rating.
 Thus, we replaced 0s with NaN values in order to prevent the 0s from mathematically skewing our calculations which would potentially introduce bias into our results.
 - We computed the average rating per recipe, creating the `avg_rating` column.
 - We created a binary `high_rating` column if the average rating surpassed an arbitrary threshold.
     - Because the distribution of the average ratings is heavily skewed left, we determined if the average rating for a recipe is **4.5** or greater, it would be considered a high rating.
 Otherwise, it would be considered a low rating.
 - We dropped any recipes that had missing values in the `submitted` column so that we could extract a `day_of_week` column.
 We then determined if the day of the week fell on a weekend, creating the `is_weekend` column.
     - We wanted to explore whether the timing of recipe submissions correlates with user ratings.
 Typically, recipes submitted on weekends may reflect more elaborate or carefully prepared dishes, potentially leading to higher ratings.
 Conversely, weekday recipes may be faster or more casual, which could influence user preferences differently.
-- We parsed the nutrition column into separate columns like sugar_pdv, protein_pdv, and calories.
+- We parsed the nutrition column into separate columns like `sugar_pdv`, `protein_pdv`, and `calories`.
     - We wanted to conclude if health concerns or benefits could affect recipe ratings.
 - We created a `desc_len` column which is essentially the number of characters in the description of the recipe.
     - We wanted to test the idea of simplicity, determining if shorter or longer descriptions could have an effect on the recipe's rating.